 Some of the common things a hacker may do once your account is breached include:

-Hackers use a wide range of approaches and develop new techniques regularly to bypass Instagram’s default security measures.
-The number of social media scam victims in the US skyrocketed from 46,000 to 95,000 in 2021, and that number shows no signs of slowing down in the near future.
+Hackers use a wide range of approaches and develop new techniques regularly to hack Instagram accounts and bypass Instagram’s default security measures.
+The number of social media scam victims in the US skyrocketed from 46,000 to 95,000 in 2021, and that number shows no signs of slowing down in the future.